 Antioxidants in your body are important to prevent damage from normal biological processes and environmental dangers.
 Alpha-lipoic acid is a natural chemical that functions as an antioxidant throughout your body and helps regenerate other natural antioxidants.
-Supplements containing ALA are used to improve glucose use, diabetic neuropathy and other conditions, and are best absorbed when taken on an empty stomach.
+Supplements containing ALA are used to improve glucose use, neuropathy and other conditions, and are best absorbed when taken on an empty stomach.

 About Alpha-Lipoic Acid